Cambridge Primary Years

-Our Cambridge Primary, typically for learners aged 5-11 years, gives our school a world-class curriculum to develop learner skills and understanding in English, Mathematics and Science.
-It enables children to assess children's learning as they progress with two optional assessments: The 'Cambridge Primary Progression Test' and The 'Cambridge Primary Checkpoint'.
+Our Primary school, typically for learners aged 5-11 years, gives our school a world-class curriculum to develop learner skills and understanding in English, Mathematics and Science.
+It enables children to assess children's learning as they progress through their school years.

 At every class, there are particular highlighted features, which help focus the teaching and learning program: